INSIGHT-Conservative news outlets, accused of election falsehoods, air disclaimers | Politics

 INSIGHT-Conservative news outlets, accused of election falsehoods, air disclaimers

-Floyd Abrams, a prominent media lawyer and First Amendment advocate, said disclaimers could be modestly useful in bolstering the argument that the networks were "simply carrying the views" of Trump surrogates, rather than acting with malice toward Dominion and Smartmatic.
-Big money is at stake.
-On Feb.
-4, Smartmatic sued Fox News, parent company Fox Corp, former Trump lawyer Rudy Giuliani and others, claiming Smartmatic was falsely accused of rigging the election in favor of President Joe Biden.
-The voting systems company is seeking more than $2.7 billion in damages from the network and its hosts or guests.
+Earlier, on Feb.
+4, Smartmatic sued Fox, former Trump lawyer Rudy Giuliani and others, claiming Smartmatic was falsely accused of rigging the election in favor of President Joe Biden.
+That suit seeks more than $2.7 billion in damages from the network and its hosts or guests.
+Floyd Abrams, a prominent media lawyer and First Amendment advocate, said disclaimers could be modestly useful in bolstering the argument that the networks were “simply carrying the views” of Trump surrogates, rather than acting with malice toward Dominion and Smartmatic.

 Fox did not run disclaimers, taking a different approach.
 In the case of Smartmatic coverage, the network aired a three-minute taped interview of an expert who expressed skepticism about electoral fraud claims.
 The segment ran three times in December.
 It first aired days after Smartmatic demanded that Fox retract false statements made on its shows, and weeks after those statements were originally broadcast.
 Fox did not retract anything.
 A Fox spokeswoman pointed to instances in November and December when the network reported on the lack of evidence behind the voter fraud allegations.